dtrotzjr/rom-deduplicator/README.md

 ### ScreenScraper Configuration (Optional)

+> **💡 Tip:** For initial scraping, use [Skraper](https://www.skraper.net/) instead (see Prerequisites above).
+The built-in ScreenScraper integration is best for filling in gaps after a Skraper run.

 If ROMs are missing from your gamelist.xml, you can enable ScreenScraper API integration to fetch metadata automatically.
 This requires a [ScreenScraper](https://www.screenscraper.fr/) account and developer credentials.

 ```json